nemears/uml-cpp/README.md

 ## TODO
 There is a lot to do right now this is just the next couple items I plan on looking into:
-Properties and types, Relationships, Qt front end with diagrams (after prior two)
+Types (Uml primitive types), Relationships, Qt front end with diagrams (after prior two)